JiweiTian/FLEP-SGS2/README.md

 ```

 ## Getting started
-Follow the instructions below to get a copy of the project and effortlessly develop FLEP-SGS2.
+Follow the instructions below to instantiate FLEP-SGS2.

-For the setup we are using the following equipment:
+Equipment needed:
 ```
 Raspberry Pi 2 with a UniPi extension board as the Bus6 overcurrent protection relay.
 Raspberry Pi 2 as the SCADA monitoring system.